-Additionally, if you perform public interest or public service work after graduation, you may want to take advantage of bar assistance and loan repayment programs to supplement your income.
+Additionally, if you perform public interest or public service work after graduation, you may be eligible for bar assistance programs and loan repayment assistance programs to supplement your income.

 Check early (and often) to make sure you do not miss a good opportunity!

 There are several funding options to explore, including: